vrapolinario/cagent-workshop/step2_builtin_tools.md

       - type: think
 ```

-You can try by asking your pirate agent `Think before you answer, where is the treasure map?`
+You can try by asking your pirate agent `Think before you answer, where is the

-TODO: @rumpl add version explanation
+treasure map?`

+The keen-eyed might have noticed the `version: "2"` on the top of the YAML file
+above.
+While `cagent` is in active development and breaking things, we _try_ not
+to break user's existing agents.
+If there is no version defined in the YAML
+file, the default version is `0`, the current latest version is `2`, always use
+the latest verison.

 ### Memory